fanhero/flutter_mdns_plugin/README.md

 # flutter_mdns_plugin

 A simple plugin for discovering mdns services in Flutter on Android and iOS.
-The example project is set to discover Chromecasts only, but you can set any mdns service by changing the `discovery_service` string in `device_scanner.dart`.
+The example project is set to discover Services on HTTP only, but you can set any mdns service by changing the `discovery_service` string in `device_scanner.dart`.

 **iOS installation**
 Make sure you add the Foundation framework to your iOS project in xcode.